 The most important thing about these examples is that you take the seasonality to hit the topic of Christ coming, but you also give it time to breathe and to develop through October and November.

 How are you going to spend your Christmas Window?

 Based on feedback that we have received at numerous conferences, events, and time spent with youth workers is that you are hungry for resources that will put the word of God in the hands of your students.
-Now, I don’t mean this as a shameless plug, even if it sounds like one, but we have produced a Christmas/Advent devotional every year for the past four years now, and we’ve got one that is currently on pre-sale that we’re offering called “Behold the Savior.”
+Now, I don’t mean this as a shameless plug, even if it sounds like one, but we have produced a Christmas/Advent devotional every year for the past five years now, and we’ve got one that is currently on pre-sale that we’re offering called “Wonder.”
 This resource, we believe, is one way that you can ensure that you’re making the most out of your Christmas window.

 *As an interesting side note, every year, this Christmas resource always turns out to be one of the most wide-spread use-cases when it comes to which denominations are using this resource.*

 Besides a devotion, maybe your church is doing a congregation-wide advent study on Sundays, or you could be using a downloadable devotion from a Bible app on your phone.
 Whatever it may be, challenge yourself to consider how you will make the most of your Christmas window.

 What are some of the best practices when building a Christmas plan?

 Communicate your vision for what you want your students to get out of this time.
 This helps you have a starting point and an ending point to base your plan off.
 It also looks so good to parents when you can have resources in their students'' hands a week before advent, rather than three days into it.
 It helps the parents to see that you are focused on their students, not falling behind and putting off decisions.